DevoInc/devo-relay/README.md

         4. RELAY_APIKEY
         5. $your_path_xxx (absolute path required)

 4. Set proxy values in [docker-devo-relay.yml](./docker-devo-relay.yml) if it's necessary for your network.
-Default "" is not applied:
+Default empty values are not applied:
-    1. PROXY_HOST=""
+    1. PROXY_HOST=
-    2. PROXY_PORT=""
+    2. PROXY_PORT=
-    3. PROXY_USER=""
+    3. PROXY_USER=
-    4. PROXY_PASS=""
+    4. PROXY_PASS=

 5. You can download the image using: `docker pull devoinc/devo-relay:1.1.6`